centreon/centreon-documentation/versioned_docs/version-22.10/graph-views/introduction-map.md

   - [MAP troubleshooting](map-web-troubleshooting.md) helps you to solve some issues occuring in MAP.

 ### Using MAP
-  - [Manage maps in MAP](map-web-manage.md) gives you information about how to create and manage maps from the Centreon MAP interface.
+  - [Manage maps in MAP](map-web-manage.md) gives you information about how to manage maps from the Centreon MAP interface.
-  - [Use the map editor](map-web-editor.md) explains how to build maps using the editor tool.
+  - [Create a standard map](map-web-create-standard-map.md) describes how to create standard maps and how to customize them using the MAP editor.
+  - [Create a geographic view](map-web-create-geoview.md) explains how to display your resources across a defined geographical area.